-Leadership and Social Norms: Evidence from the Forty-Eighters in the Civil War
+Leadership and Social Movements: The <em>Forty-Eighters</em> in the Civil War

 This paper studies the role of leaders in the social movement against slavery that culminated in the U.S. Civil War.
 Our analysis is organized around a natural experiment: leaders of the failed German revolution of 1848-49 were expelled to the U.S. and became anti-slavery campaigners who helped mobilize Union Army volunteers.
 Towns where Forty-Eighters settled show two-thirds higher Union Army enlistments.
 Their influence worked thought local newspapers and social clubs.
 Going beyond enlistment decisions, Forty-Eighters reduced their companies' desertion rate during the war.
 In the long run, Forty-Eighter towns were more likely to form a local chapter of the NAACP.